Healthcare in China: Erosion of health insurance funds and excessive medical treatment

-Causes of medicine prices
+Reasons for certain medicines' high price

-Industry experts in mainland China believe that for a long time, the medical authorities have not rejected the income-generating behavior of hospitals.
-Because medical care is cheap and generous, it is impossible to require high quality at the same time.
+Industry experts in mainland China believed that for a long time, the state medical authorities have not rejected the income-generating behavior of hospitals because medical care was cheap and generous, and they understood it was impossible to require high quality and cheap price at the same time.
 This is a congenital contradiction.
-Therefore, high-quality medical behavior and medication It is not excluded hospitals use this as additional income, to avoid the low income of the medical profession unable to retain talents to study medicine or doctors to go abroad.
-Therefore, in addition to the common phenomenon of hospitals investing in pharmacies and other "three industries", it is also an open norm for salesmen of many pharmaceutical companies to travel to doctors' homes to give dividends.
-There are no standard answers to prescribeprescribing medicine for many diseases, and the dosage also depends on the case.
-Ultimately The disease can be cured.
-At this time, prescribing a certain drug and the dosage becomes the right of the doctor to have a free heart.
-Therefore, the salesperson of the pharmaceutical factory and the doctor have common interests.
+Therefore, relatively high-price/quality medical services and medication were not excluded and hospitals sometimes used them for additional income and to support medical professionals with higher pay; this way, hospitals can retain talents and maybe even for doctors to study abroad and further their expertise.
+Therefore, in addition to the common phenomenon of hospitals investing in pharmacies, it was also a norm for salesmen of many pharmaceutical companies to travel to doctors' homes to offer dividends.
+Sometimes there are no standard answers to prescribing medicine for many diseases, and the dosage may also depend on the case.
+At this time, prescribing a certain drug and the dosage becomes the doctor's discretion.
+Therefore, the salesperson of the pharmaceutical factory and the doctor may have common interests.

-Another problem is that the laws and regulations give hospital managers too much discretion.
-Although all medicines are listed in the medical insurance payment catalog, no law stipulates that all medicines in the hospital pharmacy must be purchased in sufficient quantities, so hospitals often use "medicine".
-There is a feasible way to make money by guiding patients to recommend stores at their own expense.
-At the beginning of 2019, the General Office of the State Council issued the document "Opinions on Strengthening the Performance Evaluation of Tertiary Public Hospitals".
-The black hole of drug prices caused by the problem of the drug storehouse has been noticed, but the hospitals in various provinces and cities received this outline document, and finally formed the county and city The government penalty, and then implemented in the hospital, may take many years to achieve.
-At this stage, patients, unfortunately, encounter the medical ethics problem of the black hole at their own expense, and can only defend their rights and interests using legal disputes:
+Another problem is that the laws and regulations give hospital administrators too much discretion and power.
+Although all medicines are listed in the medical insurance payment catalog, no law stipulates that all medicines in the hospital pharmacy must be purchased in certain quantities.
+This presents a feasible way for hospitals to make money by instructing patients to purchase medicines in certain pharmacies at their own expense.
+In the beginning of 2019, the General Office of the State Council issued the document "Opinions on Strengthening the Performance Evaluation of Tertiary Public Hospitals".
+The gray area of drug prices caused by hospitals conspiring with local pharmacies has been noticed; hospitals in various provinces and cities received this outline document, and finally regulated this practice in hospitals, but this regulation may take many years to achieve.
+At this stage, patients, unfortunately, encounter problem of having to pay for certain medicines their own expense when they didn't have to, but they can defend their rights and interests using legal disputes listed below: